tbarbette/npf/README.md

 Graph are automatically generated for all tested variables combinations.
 See [the graphing documentation](https://npf.readthedocs.io/en/latest/graph.html) to manipulate graphs in numerous ways.

 ### Where to continue from here?
-Have you read [writing tests documentation](https://npf.readthedocs.io/en/latest/tests.html)?
+Have you read the [writing tests documentation](https://npf.readthedocs.io/en/latest/tests.html)?
 Then, inspire yourself from the test script files in `tests/`, and write your own!

 ### How to distribute your test scripts, modules and repo files?
 We welcome merge requests for generic stuffs!
 But you can keep your files in your "experimentation" folder.
 Indeed, NPF will always look for a file first in "./repo" for repo files, "./modules" for modules and "./cluster" for machines definition.